Amazon::API - A generic base class for AWS Services

 to examine the request and response.

-amazon-api -s ec2 help DescribeInstancesRequest
+amzn-api-help ec2 DescribeInstancesRequest

 Make sure you understand what the API request should look